wlerin/feralfilehosting/Feral Wiki/SSH/SSH tunnels - MyEnTunnel 3.5 and Plink/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/SSH%20tunnels%20-%20MyEnTunnel%203.5%20and%20Plink/5.png)

-**Step 5**
+**Step 4**

 Press `connect`.

-If your private key is function able and you filled out the connection details correctly, MyEnTunnel should establish a tunnel to your Feral box and listen for connections on local port 55555.
+If your private key is function able and you filled out the connection details correctly, MyEnTunnel should establish a tunnel to your Feral box and listen for connections the local port you selected.

 **Basic usage of tunnels in applications**